patricktokeeffe/2022-biofiltro-logger/README.md

 Statistical summary of data captured during a user-triggered run events.
 Duration of each data record is reported in field `run_duration`.
-Up to 100events are stored before old data is overwritten.
+Up to 100 events are stored before old data is overwritten.

 | Field name | Units | Instruction | Description|
 |:-----------|:------|:------------|:-----------|